Image Best Practices

 Open the Export dialog box

 Choose File > Export, or click the Export button in the Library module.
-Then, choose Export To > Drive > Browse to select a folder where you want the optimized images to go.
+Then, choose Export To > Hard Drive in the pop-up menu at the top of the Export dialog box.

 File Settings